cogentcore/core/text/lines/README.md

 ## Syntax highlighting

 Syntax highlighting depends on detecting the type of text represented.
 This happens automatically via SetFilename, but must also be triggered using ??
 TODO.

+### Tabs

+The markup rich.Text spans are organized so that each tab in the input occupies its own individual span.
+The rendering GUI is responsible for positioning these tabs and subsequent text at the correct location, with _initial_ tabs at the start of a source line indenting by `Settings.TabSize`, but any _subsequent_ tabs after that are positioned at a modulo 8 position.
+This is how the word wrapping layout is computed.

 ## Editing